celine-yes/collectible-card-game-daar/README.md

 # Collectible Card Game

-Welcome to the DAAR project, implemented by Dilyara BABANAZAROVA and Céline FAN.
+Welcome to the DAAR project, implemented by **Dilyara BABANAZAROVA** and **Céline FAN**.
 This project aims to create a decentralized Collectible Card Game (CCG) on the Ethereum blockchain.
 The game involves generating CCG cards as NFTs and setting up a frontend for players to manage collections.

 To launch the project, simply run `yarn dev` after completing the installation steps.